simonpo/signage/SECURITY.md

 - Keep TV on isolated VLAN if concerned about security
 - Only run upload script on trusted networks
 - TV firmware should be kept up-to-date

-### Home Assistant Integration

-If using Home Assistant integration:
-- Use long-lived access tokens (not passwords)
-- Create dedicated user for signage system
-- Limit token permissions to read-only sensors where possible
-- Use HTTPS for Home Assistant connections

 ### Dependencies